 Skip to main content

-The GivEnergy Ecosystem
+The GivEnergy ecosystem

-Solar + Battery + EV
+Solar + battery + EV

-• Charge battery at 7p/kWh overnight
+• Charge at 7p/kWh overnight

-• Discharge during peak at 24.5p/kWh
+• Discharge at 24.5p/kWh during peak

 • Save 17.5p per kWh shifted

-On a 10 kWh battery cycling daily, that saves roughly £640/year.
-Against a battery cost of £5,000-8,000, payback is 8-12 years.
-Compare that to switching to Octopus Intelligent Go, which saves £500/year with zero upfront cost.
+A 10 kWh battery cycling daily produces roughly £640/year in savings.
+Against a battery cost of £5,000–8,000, payback lands at 8–12 years.
+Switching to Octopus Intelligent Go saves around £500/year with zero upfront cost — most of the battery's benefit without the capital outlay.

-Get both if:
+Get both when:

-Skip the battery if:
+Skip the battery when:

-Cost Comparison
+Cost comparison

 ScenarioAnnual SavingsUpfront CostPayback